Wax vs. Sealant - What's The Better Product?

 You Need a Detailing Product.
 We've Got You Covered.

 My car is slick as glass!!
-I put the Ceramic Shine on my Corvette Stingray and it is very slick and shiny.
+I put the Ceramic Spray on my Corvette Stingray and it is very slick and shiny.
 I should have purchased it sooner."

 - Charlie F.